History of New York City: Lawyers

-Native Americans and slaves
+Native Americans and enslaved people

 By 1700, the Lenape population of New York had diminished to 200.
 The Dutch West Indies Company transported African slaves to the post as trading laborers used to build the fort and stockade, and some gained freedom under the Dutch.
 After the seizure of the colony in 1664, the slave trade continued to be legal.
 In 1703, 42% of the New York households had slaves; they served as domestic servants and laborers but also became involved in skilled trades, shipping and other fields.
 Yet following reform in ethics according to American Enlightenment thought, by the 1770s slaves made up less than 25% of the population.

 By the 1740s, 20% of the residents of New York were slaves, totaling about 2,500 people.

-After a series of fires in 1741, the city became panicked that blacks planned to burn the city in conspiracy with some poor whites.
-Historians believe their alarm was mostly fabrication and fear, but officials rounded up 31 blacks and 4 whites, who over a period of months were convicted of arson.
-Of these, the city executed 13 blacks by burning them alive and hanged 4 whites and 18 blacks.
+After a series of fires in 1741, the city panicked over rumors of its black population conspiring with some poor whites to burn the city.
+Historians believe their alarm was mostly fabrication and fear, but officials rounded up 31 black and 4 white people, who over a period of months were convicted of arson.
+Of these, the city executed 13 black people by burning them alive and hanged the remainder of those incriminated.

 In 1754, Columbia University was founded under charter by King George II as King's College in Lower Manhattan.